andsalves-dev/gitesoft-frontend-test/README.md

 -- $ npm start

-Note that port 3000 will be used.
+Note that the port 3000 will be used.

-The php script used as data source cannot be executed directly by the react application.<br>
+The php script used as data source cannot be run from the react application.<br>
-So, to access it, we have to run a php server pointing to the script.
+So, to access it, we need to run a php server pointing to the script.
 Like following:

 -- $ php -S 0.0.0.0:8001 public/weather.php
+(check the back-end repo)

 Now the application can make requests to weather.php through localhost:8001/weather.php successfully.<br>
 Notice that the app will check the current domain of application, using as base to define the script path.<br>